Urgent Dental Care

 Root and Coronal Decay

-Whatever your age, tooth decay poses a problem.
+Regardless of your age, tooth decay poses a significant problem.
 In fact, seniors often experience higher rates of cavities due to exposed roots from gum recession and weakened enamel.
-Over time, decay can come to affect the crown (the visible part of the tooth, above the gum) and the root.
+Over time, decay can affect both the crown (the visible part of the tooth, above the gum) and the root.
 Root decay is especially problematic because roots become less protected and more sensitive with time.

-Early detection is essential to prevent small cavities from becoming larger restorations or extractions.
+Early detection is crucial in preventing small cavities from developing into larger restorations or extractions.
 With a timely diagnosis, routine fluoride treatments, prescription-strength toothpaste, and dietary adjustments can help reduce risk.

 Gum Disease (Periodontitis)